Aquafortis/woo-align-buttons/README.txt

 = Troubleshooting =

-If you are having issues with this latest version, revert back to version 3.5.8.
-Version 3.5.8 can be downloaded from the bottom of the page [Here](https://wordpress.org/plugins/woo-align-buttons/advanced/).
-If you are having issues with a modified theme, try using version 3.5.7.
+If you are having issues with a modified theme, try using a custom version.
-Version 3.5.7 can be downloaded from the bottom of the page [Here](https://wordpress.org/plugins/woo-align-buttons/advanced/).
+Custom versions can be found here on [GitHub](https://github.com/Aquafortis/woo-align-buttons/releases).
+Select a custom version that best suits your situation.
+Download the Source code (zip) file.
+Install as you would any other Plugin.
-Note: As mentioned above, if your theme has been heavily modified and the buttons are outside of the original scope, you may have to consider using another theme.
+**If your theme has been heavily modified and the buttons are outside of the original scope, you may have to consider using another theme.**
+If you are able to do some of your own coding, a child theme can usually be made to work.
+See examples of child themes here on [GitHub](https://github.com/Aquafortis/woo-align-child/releases).

 == Screenshots ==